As teacher shortage looms, legislators want to make firing educators easier

 It sounds like a good initiative, but it remains to be seen how many of those students actually become teachers.
 And unless the cadets program can scale up in a major way, it doesn't come close to addressing the growing teacher shortage in the state.

-, KUAR's Sarah Whites-Koditschek had an illuminating report on the efforts that some struggling districts in Arkansas are taking to fill holes in their classroom staff, including licensure waivers that allow schools to hire people with minimal training and no teaching certification.
+on the efforts that some struggling districts in Arkansas are taking to fill holes in their classroom staff, including licensure waivers that allow schools to hire people with minimal training and no teaching certification.
 Inevitably, it's the poorest and most needy schools that end up with the most underqualified staff.

 That problem threatens to get a lot worse because of a steep decline in the number of Arkansas college students going into teaching.
 KUAR reports: